 To ensure you have seen everything of importance and interest, you can go on a self-guided walk following the free map provided by Visit Ballarat.
 You can do a paid guided walking tour that runs all year around (come rain or shine) too, costing $25 per person or $15 per child.
-Check out the Ballarat Heritage Tours website for more information about organising this.
+Check out the Ballarat Heritage Tours website for more information.

 Walk along the lake